Sneha-Singh09/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe GUI
+# Tic-Tac-Toe

-##Play against a friend or Computer
--This gui is implemented using java language
+- This game is implemented using Java language
+- It has 2 modes:
+	- Play against Computer
+	- Play against a friend